 On 20 August 2019, Souza Cruz informed the trial court about the appeal and the trial court entered an order, which ordered the closure of the online system preventing the parties from submitting any petition so that no prejudice would be caused to the defendants and permitted the AGU, within 15 days of its notification, to respond to the argument that the service of a foreign defendant via its Brazilian subsidiary constituted improper service.
 On 21 August 2019, the substitute reporting judge of the appellate court, having been notified that the trial court judge had in the meantime issued a new decision (thereby revoking the previous decision), ruled that the appeal filed had therefore been rendered moot.
 The AGU filed its submission in the trial court on 19 September 2019, and Souza Cruz filed a reply submission on 25 September 2019.
-Souza Cruz reported on 4 February 2020 that the trial court ruled that service of the Company via its Brazilian subsidiary constituted proper service, denied the request for additional time to file defences, denied the request to have the foreign language documents attached to the initial complaint fully translated into Portuguese, and ordered that defences be filed within 30 business days.
-On 18 February 2020, Souza Cruz filed an interlocutory appeal (including a request to stay the deadline to file defences), which appeal remains pending.
+Souza Cruz reported on 4 February 2020 that the trial court ruled that service of BAT via its Brazilian subsidiary constituted proper service, denied the request for additional time to file defences, denied the request to have the foreign language documents attached to the initial complaint fully translated into Portuguese, and ordered that defences be filed within 30 business days.
+On 18 February 2020, Souza Cruz filed an interlocutory appeal (including a request to stay the deadline to file defences).
+On 12 March 2020, the court denied the request for a stay.
+On 11 May 2020, BAT filed a petition to intervene in Souza Cruz's interlocutory appeal.
+On 17 June 2020, AGU filed its opposition to Souza Cruz's interlocutory appeal.
+BAT filed a reply submission on 8 July 2020.
+On 15 July 2020, the court denied the interlocutory appeal.
+Souza Cruz and BAT submitted on 6 August 2020 requests for clarification of this appellate decision, which requests remain pending.
+Souza Cruz and BAT filed their respective defences on 12 May 2020.
+On 19 May 2020, a notice was sent to the Public Prosecutor's Office ("MPF") regarding the AGU's request that the MPF join the action as a plaintiff.
+The MPF, in its response filed 10 July 2020, rejected the AGU's request, and declined to join the action as party, but will act as an "inspector of the law", which enables MPF to express its opinion on matters in the case.
+The judge so far has not opened up the term for the AGU to reply to the defences presented.